outsidedav/swift/machine_learning/conversation.md

 ### Add frameworks to your app
 {: ###add-frameworks-to-your-app}

-Now that the Watson Swift SDK frameworks have been built by Carthage, we need to link the Conversation framework with your app.
+Now that the Watson Swift SDK frameworks have been built by Carthage, we need to link the {{site.data.keyword.conversationshort}} framework with your app.

 1. Open your app in Xcode then select your project at the top of the Navigator to open its settings.
 1. Select your app target then open the General tab.
 1. Scroll down to "Linked Frameworks and Libraries" section and click the `+` icon.
 1. In the window that appears, choose "Add Other..." and navigate to the `Carthage/Build/iOS` directory.
 Select `ConversationV1.framework` to link it with your app.

-In addition to _linking_ the Conversation framework we also need to _copy_ it into the app to make it accessible at runtime.
+In addition to _linking_ the {{site.data.keyword.conversationshort}} framework we also need to _copy_ it into the app to make it accessible at runtime.
 Xcode has several different ways to copy or embed a framework, but we'll use a Carthage script to avoid a particular [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216).

 1. With your app target's settings open in Xcode, navigate to the "Build Phases" tab.
 1. Click the `+` icon then select "New Run Script Phase."
 1. Add the following command to the run script phase: `/usr/local/bin/carthage copy-frameworks`
-1. Add the Conversation framework to the "Input Files" list: `$(SRCROOT)/Carthage/Build/iOS/ConversationV1.framework`.
+1. Add the {{site.data.keyword.conversationshort}} framework to the "Input Files" list: `$(SRCROOT)/Carthage/Build/iOS/ConversationV1.framework`.

 Now we're ready to start working with the Watson Swift SDK in your app!